marisbest2/snp_analysis/docs/setup.md

 <br>

 <strong>Optional:</strong>
 If you are currently using Python 2, and wish to keep it as your default, a virtual environment can be built.  `vSNP.py` can run in this virtual environment.
-Skip this step, however, if you are not concerned with the Python version you are running.

 To setup virtual environment: